hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 According to openssl documentation, the *-checkend arg* flag
 >Checks if the certificate expires within the next arg seconds and exits nonzero if yes it will expire or zero if not.

-86400 seconds is one day, so in order to pass this check the certificate needs to expire in less than a day.
+86400 seconds is one day, so in order to pass this check the certificate must expire in less than a day.
 If the certificate passes this check, it gets its subject and parses variables from it:
 ```bash
 subject=$(openssl x509 -in $1 -noout -subject | cut -d "=" -f2-)
 country=$(echo $subject | grep -Eo 'C = .{2}')
 commonName=$(echo $subject | grep -Eo 'CN = .*,?')
 ...
 ```
-When this is done, it creates new certificate with these variables:
+When this is done, it creates a new certificate with these variables:
 ```bash
 openssl req -x509 -sha256 -nodes -newkey rsa:4096 -keyout /tmp/temp.key -out /tmp/temp.crt -days 365 <<<"$country
     $state